falseywinchnet/bruun_fft/beyond_brunn.md

 The initial fused-tail codelets removed the last few full-array passes.
 Then the depth-first formulation extended that idea upward: once a block enters cache, finish more of its subtree before moving on.

-This was not merely SIMD polish.
-It was choosing the traversal order that matches the algebraic tree.

 This was the seventh reframing: Bruun is naturally recursive, and breadth-first stages were an implementation crutch.

 ## 9. The Output Scatter Problem